himham-jak/new-jak-sound-tool/README.md

 [SBK files](https://jadtech.miraheze.org/wiki/SBK_Files) are sound effect banks of [adpcm](https://github.com/himham-jak/adpcm) recordings in SBlk format.
 They're used throughout the full series, but Jak and Daxter uses an older format which contains a pre-header (of seemingly indeterminate size) listing the sound names.
 Excluding that pre-header, SBK files are made up of two parts: a standard sized header, and a series of adpcm recordings.

+### Jak 1 Pre-Header

+- The first 12 bytes are reserved for the title, though the original game never uses more than 10 and the filenames only allow 8.
+This is followed by 8 bytes of 00.
+- Then at 0x14, there is a uint32<, the number of tracknames in the preheader, `num_sounds`.
+This is redundant information.
+- From 0x18 on, 12 bytes are reserved for each trackname.
+Each is followed by 4 bytes of 00, then 4 bytes I haven't identified but with a clear pattern to them.
+- The pre-header ends with 00 padding until some predefined round address.

 ### Header

+Each SBK file has one 0x50 byte header which contains version information, the addresses of sample data, the number of sounds (redundantly in the pre-header too), and 3 pointers into a sound array.

 | Offset  | 0x00 | 0x01 | 0x02 | 0x03 | 0x04 | 0x05 | 0x06 | 0x07 | 0x08 | 0x09 | 0x0A | 0x0B | 0x0C | 0x0D | 0x0E | 0x0F |
 | :------ | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: |